Cascella-Group-UiO/HyMD/docs/index.rst

 ===========
 HyMD is developed and maintained by researchers at the `Hylleraas Centre for Quantum Molecular Sciences`_ at the `University of Oslo`_.
-We welcome contributions from you and provide some (community guidelines)[https://github.com/Cascella-Group-UiO/HyMD/blob/main/CONTRIBUTING.md] in the GitHub repository.
+We welcome contributions from you and provide some `community guidelines <http://github.com/Cascella-Group-UiO/HyMD/blob/main/CONTRIBUTING.md>`_ for it in the GitHub repository.
-To seek support in case of any issues and bugs, we welcome you to post them using the [issue tracker](https://github.com/Cascella-Group-UiO/HyMD/issues) in our GitHub repository.
+To seek support in case of any issues and bugs, we welcome you to post them using the `issue tracker <http://github.com/Cascella-Group-UiO/HyMD/issues>`_ in our GitHub repository.

 |pic1| |pic2|